Camera-aware Label Refinement for Unsupervised Person Re-identification: Related works

 \subsection{Unsupervised Person Re-ID}

 Unsupervised person Re-ID can be categorized into UDA person Re-ID and purely unsupervised Re-ID based on whether using external annotated data.

 {\bf{UDA person Re-ID}} leverage the annotated data from the source domain to adjust the model to the target domain without requiring any ID information.
 To address this task, existing methods focus on feature distributions alignment or knowledge transfer between source and target domains to alleviate domain gap and learn domain-invariant representations.
 Some researchers usually adopt Generative Adversarial Networks (GAN)~\cite{goodfellow2014generative} to perform image-image translation~\cite{zhu2017unpaired}, which transfer the style of the source images to match that of the target domain~\cite{wei2018person, verma2021unsupervised} or restrain the background bias~\cite{huang2019sbsgan} to eliminate the feature distribution discrepancy between different domains.
-Other researchers employ the knowledge gained from the source domain to cluster unlabeled data for the target domain and iteratively refine the model by generated pseudo labels using a self-training scheme.
+Other researchers employ the knowledge gained from the source domain to cluster unlabeled data for the target domain and iteratively refine the model by generating pseudo labels using a self-training scheme.
 AD-Cluster~\cite{zhai2020ad} augments person clusters to enhance the discrimination capability of the Re-ID encoder.
 SPCL~\cite{ge2020self} proposes a unified contrastive learning framework to train the source and target domain jointly.
 Bai~\cite{bai2021unsupervised} utilizes multiple source datasets to combine more knowledge to adapt the target domain.
-AWB~\cite{wang2022attentive} develops a mutual learning approach using the dual network to produce reliable soft pseudo labels.
 Despite the employment of annotated auxiliary datasets, recent UDA works fail to demonstrate significant advantages over purely unsupervised methods.
 Different from these methods, our focus is on the purely unsupervised person Re-ID without requiring any identity annotation.